For Farmers

 3. Erosion Prevention β€“ On slopes, plant ground cover or use contour planting to stop water from washing soil away.

-Farmer Takeaway: Match your irrigation to your soil type.
+Practical tip: Match your irrigation to your soil type.
 Saving water saves money.

 πŸ› Pest & Disease Management